 Transportation Network Analysis with Graph Theory

-For a retailer, road transportation to deliver stores represents a major part of the logistics costs.
+For a retailer, road transportation to deliver to stores represents a significant part of the logistics costs.

 Companies often conduct route planning optimization studies to reduce these costs and improve the efficiency of their network.